 To see Highland Woodworking’s entire selection of Lie-Nielsen hand tools, click here.

-Lee Laird has enjoyed woodworking for over 20 years.
-He is retired from the U.S.P.S. and works for Lie-Nielsen Toolworks as a show staff member, demonstrating tools and training customers.
+Lee Laird has enjoyed woodworking for over 25 years.
+He is retired from the U.S.P.S. and worked for Lie-Nielsen Toolworks as a show staff member, demonstrating tools and training customers.
+You can email him at LeeLairdWoodworking@gmail.com or follow him on Twitter at twitter.com/LLWW